UtrechtUniversity/ricgraph/docs/ricgraph_documentation_intro.md

 * A project that uses
   [AI and Large Language Models to cluster and visualize large amounts of research information](https://docs.ricgraph.eu/docs/ricgraph_pubs_pres_news_use_ment.html#ricgraph-projects-with-students).
-  It uses *topics* to cluster publications, data sets, and software.
-Using these topics, these research results can be grouped, and possibly experts on these topics can be found.
+  It assigns *topics* to publications, data sets, and software.
+By selecting a number of topics, research results are grouped, and possibly experts on these topics can be found.
   Status: planning stage (pre-alpha).
 * A tool that helps Pure administrators to clean up "external organizations" in Pure.
   Status: planning stage (pre-alpha).